Below you will find an indicative list of the course's compulsory assignments, with details about what is expected

 clarifies your purpose and planning.

-Interim reports: These reports primarily comprise the completed DE24 worksheets for your
+with Interim reports, comprising the completed DE24 worksheets for your

-term project and represent the outcome of your analysis as you follow the
+term project, representing the outcome of your analysis as you follow the

 business model.
 They should be submitted in the form of PDF files.
 The worksheets are available in the

-Disciplined Entrepreneurship website and you can also find them on Sharepoint.
+Disciplined Entrepreneurship website and you can also find them on Blackboard.

-Oral Presentation: This is a "Venture Capital Pitch," to be presented in a 10-minutes
+Oral Presentation and final pitch deck: This is a "Venture Capital Pitch," to be presented in a 10-minutes

 oral presentation, followed by a Q&A session.
 The pitch should be prepared according to guidelines and